caxwel/nodiettalk/README.md

 Click the icon when you navigate to a recipe blog to activate 🌲🍄🐚 NO DIET TALK MODE

-### Coming soon: try it out via the Chrome Web store!
+### Coming soon: try it out via the Chrome Web Store!